hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/aliexpress.md

 **Relationships:**

 The `Aliexpress` class relies heavily on the functionality provided by `Supplier`, `AliRequests`, and `AliApi`.
-This demonstrates a clear modular design.
+This demonStartes a clear modular design.
 The `src` package likely houses other crucial components, such as data processing or configuration modules, that the `Aliexpress` class interacts with.
 This is a typical structure for well-organized Python projects.